elanmed/rg-glob-builder.nvim/README.md

 -- Default options, no need to pass these to `setup` require "rg-glob-builder".setup {
   custom_flags = {
     -- The flag to include or negate a directory to the glob pattern.
-Extensions are -- updated internally to "**/[directory]/**"
+Directories are -- updated internally to "**/[directory]/**"
     directory = "-d",
     -- The flag to include or negate an extension to the glob pattern.
 Extensions are